 There was some good news too!
 The best news might be that someone is actually reading our blog!
 Turns out it was our good friend Joan (pronounced Jo-Ann) and she identified the girls in the roller rink photo we posted.
 Unfortunately for us, the rink, called the “Roller Frolic” was in Burlington, not Mount Vernon.
 The girls are Donnajean, Marilyn and Kathleen Eddie.
 Their parents, Bill and Burl, were the owners of the rink.
 Our greatest apologies if we spelled any of the names incorrectly.
 So there you go future Burlington historians, valuable information.

+And while we’re on a roll, let’s try it again.
+Does anyone recognize either of these two people?
 The envelope might say “Warren”, but it is very difficult to make out.
 Based on the number code we can place the time frame around 1950.
 Don’t know why, but these portraits caught our eye, especially the prim and proper disposition, as well as the hat, of that lovely lady.
 And is that a crop duster behind her?
 Just seems like there is a story here…